Two Effects, One Trigger: On the Modality Gap, Object Bias, and Information Imbalance in Contrastive Vision-Language Models: Object bias is a caption presence bias

+where $O$ denotes the object classes, $\text{sim}_\text{obj}^+$ denotes the mean similarity between the L2-normalized image embeddings that entail the same object $\text{obj}$, $\text{sim}_\text{obj}^-$ the mean similarity between different objects (\ie, the image does not entail the same object) and $\text{sim}_\text{att}^+$ \& $\text{sim}_\text{att}^-$ are similarly defined for attributes $A$.
+Positive values of \obm indicate a bias towards objects, negative values a bias towards attributes, and zero no bias.
+Refer to \cref{sec:details_moad} for the detailed definition.
+Intuitively, \obm measures whether the visible/present objects or attributes have a larger influence on the similarity of two images/captions.
+Note that \obm is not specific to objects and attributes, we provide a generic formulation, called Bias measure via Relative Angle Change of Embeddings (BRACE) , in \cref{sec:details_brace}.

-We analyzed the relation between \obm and downstream performance in \cref{fig:object_bias_vs_performance}.
-As expected, the majority of contrastive vision-language models showcase a bias towards objects (positive \obm values).
-Notably, models trained on large-scale data exhibit a less pronounced object bias (smaller positive \obm values) compared to models trained on medium-scale data.
-However, we find only a very weak to no correlation between \obm and downstream performance for models trained on large-scale data. \cref{fig:obj_vs_attr_perf} shows that this can be attributed to the medium-to-strong correlations between performance on object (ImageNet, MS COCO) and attribute tasks (MIT-States, UT-Zappos).
-This suggests that contrastive vision-language models tend to perform \emph{well or poorly in both types of tasks}, rather than excelling in one while underperforming in the other. \begin{takeaway} Contrastive vision-language models trained on large-scale data tend to have a lower object bias than medium-scale models.
-However, there is no clear relation between object bias and downstream performance.
+Similar to the analysis on the modality gap in \cref{sec:modality_gap}, we first investigated the relation between object bias and attribute performance. \cref{fig:object_bias_vs_performance} shows that the majority of contrastive \acrshortpl{vlm} exhibit a bias towards objects (positive \obm values), as expected.
+Notably, models trained on large-scale data are less biased towards objects (smaller positive values) compared to models trained on medium-scale data.
+However, we find no clear correlation between the bias towards objects and performance; especially for models trained on large-scale data.

+Thus, reducing the object bias does not appear to affect attribute performance---but what does? \Cref{fig:obj_vs_attr_perf} shows medium-to-strong correlations between performance on object and attribute tasks.
+Thus, it seems that simply improving \acrshortpl{vlm} (without specific focus on attributes) also improves their performance on attributes as a by-product. \begin{takeaway} Contrastive \acrshortpl{vlm} trained on large-scale data tend to have a lower object bias than models trained on medium-scale.
+However, there is no clear relation between object bias and attribute performance.
 This can be attributed to the observation that performance improvements on object tasks correlate with improvements on attribute tasks. \end{takeaway}